MattKetmo/moquet.net/source/_posts/2012-08-06-proxify-composer-php.md

 layout: post
 title: Proxify Composer for PHP
 tags: [composer, php]
+description: |
+  Some experimentations on using some proxy methods to make Composer dependencies installation faster.
 ---

 Every PHP developer who use modern libraries or frameworks should know